juristr/juristr.github.com/content/blog/video-course-scale-react-development-with-nx.md

 All in all, Nx helps

-- generate code and configuration, s.t. you don't have to deal with that
+- generate code and configuration, s.t. you don't have to bother about it
 - combines modern tools like React, Storybook and Cypress to a cohesive and modern developer experience
 - helps design scalable architectures by dividing your code into apps and libs
 - understand your workspace via a powerful dependency graph tool